 The Fair Deal

 President Harry S. Truman.
 1945 - 1949

-Vice President Turman became President of the US when FDR died shortly after his election to an unprecedented 4th term.
+Vice President Truman became President of the US when FDR died shortly after his election to an unprecedented fourth term.

-Truman witnessed Japan refuse to surender after VE-Day (Victory in Europe) Truman ordered the devastating atomic bombs dropped onto Hiroshinma and Nagasaki as a result.
+Truman witnessed Japan refuse to surrender after VE-Day (Victory in Europe) Truman ordered the devastating atomic bombs dropped onto Hiroshima and Nagasaki as a result.
 These cities were leveled and Japan surrendered.
-Many Japanese surviors suffered cancerous conditons and some radiation-produced genetric mutations that passed to their offspring.
+Many Japanese survivors suffered cancerous conditions and some radiation-produced genetic mutations that passed to their offspring.

 In 1947, the United Nations Charter was signed.
 During the same year, the 22nd Amendment was activated in order to reduce the maximum number of US presidential terms allowable to 2 full terms or 8 years.

 President Truman sought to expand New Deal initiatives and his plans were renamed The Fair Deal, especially in regards to fair labor practices.
 He aided Turkey and Greece in withstanding Soviet attacks under the Truman Plan and aided Europe in war recovery efforts through the Marshall Plan.
 Japan was also provided with recovery assistance.

 Read more about the work of Truman and how he stated many times: "The Buck Stops Here."

 Old "Music Video" of Jimmy Durante Promoting NRA

 © 2008 Patty Inglish MS